 That’s it!
 You’re all set to use one SSL certificate for each site in your network.
 If you’re interested in letting your users select between multiple domains and sell it as a service, check out WP Ultimo plugin.

-And if you’re looking for expert support if you run into troubles during setup, hit us with your questions in our 24/7 Support Forum.
-WPMU DEV Premium is a sure-fire way to power-up your Multisite Network.Tags:
+And if you host with WPMU DEV, you’ll be happy to know that we include free wildcard SSL for multisite subdomains.
+Also, if you’re looking for expert support if you run into troubles during setup, hit us with your questions in our 24/7 Support Forum.
+WPMU DEV is a sure-fire way to power up your Multisite Network.Tags: